 This is because in a liquidity trap, there is a rise in private sector saving and strong demand for government bonds.
 The Keynesian approach is, therefore, to increase government spending to offset the rise in private sector saving.
 This enables economic recovery and an improved cyclical deficit.
 When the economy has recovered and is showing signs of private sector growth, only then should the government should tackle its budget deficit.

 Confidence Fairy in UK

 In June and October, 2010, the chancellor announced spending cuts of up to £81bn over the next 4 years.
 In particular, this raised prospect of public sector job cuts.

-After recovering from worst of 2008, consumer confidence fell to record low by start of 2012.
+After recovering from the worst of 2008, consumer confidence fell to a record low by the start of 2012.

 UK business confidence also fell from +12 in 2010, to -7.5 in 2011.
 Though it was more resilient than consumer spending.